Awardxz/surfshark-acc-gen/README.md

 [![Supported by Award](https://img.shields.io/badge/Supported%20by-Award-blue)](https://github.com/Awardxz)

-This project generates a Temporary SurfShark account using Puppeteer to automate user interactions.
+This project generates a Temporary SurfShark account using Puppeteer to automate user interactions.(V1) SurfShark V3 uses API Requests , creating a account under 4 seconds fully functional.

+## as of 5/10/2024, this project has been patched.
-## as of 3/10/2024  , this project is still THRIVING
+## as of 3/10/2024, this project is still THRIVING.
-## as of 28/8/2024  , this project is still working
+## as of 28/8/2024, this project is still working.
-## as of 23/08/2024 , this project is still working
+## as of 23/08/2024,this project is still working.
 ## as of 27/06/2024 , this project is still working

 ## Features